AndrewLeigh6/GamesWithFriends/README.md

 1. Make sure you've got Docker up and running.
 2. Using the terminal, navigate to the `gameswithfriends` folder and run `docker-compose -f docker-compose.build.yml up --build`.
 It might crash the first time you run it - don't worry, this is normal.
 Just hit command or ctrl + C, then try again.
 3. Once that's done, open another terminal window, and run `docker ps`.
-Copy the container ID for gameswithfriends_api, and then run `docker exec -it containerIDhere npm run db:up`.
+Copy the container ID for `gameswithfriends_api`, and then run `docker exec -it containerIDhere npm run db:up`.
-4. Open up your browser, and you should be able to view the site at localhost:81.
+4. Open up your browser, and you should be able to view the site at `localhost:81`.